UN Human Rights Council

 UPR submissions from the 3rd cycle (2017-2021)

 CIVICUS organises a number of events, workshops and panel discussions to coincide with the sessions of the UN Human Rights Council.
-Below is an overview of meetings at 41st session (June-July 2019):
+Below is an overview of meetings at 43rd session (February 24 - 20 March 2020):

 Papers & Resources